DerBrunoIR/EbayStatistics/README.md

 2. perform a search
 3. open extension popup
 4. press the `add listings` button
-5. go back to 2 for adding more listings or take a look on charts
+5. go back to 2 for adding more listings or take a look at the charts

 I recommend using the `advanced search` and increasing the number of listings per page to 240.
-Additionally you could choose to display only sold listings and exclude terms linked to other articles.
+Additionally, you could choose to display only sold listings and exclude terms linked to other articles.
-Sorting by end time could be usefull too.
+Sorting by end time could be useful too.

 # Issues
-Changes made to the ebay UI could break this extension.
+Changes made to the eBay UI could break this extension.